The Masters Green Jacket is presented to the winner each year at Augusta National Golf Club, but when did this tradition begin and why?

 After Snead received a jacket, Augusta National retroactively awarded them to each former winner.
 This included the likes of Byron Nelson, Jimmy Demaret and Gene Sarazen.

 After that tradition more followed, including the ceremony where the new champion is presented with his jacket in Butler Cabin by the previous year’s champion.
-Last year this saw Jordan Spieth hand one over to Danny Willet, after the two fought it out on a tense Sunday.
+Last year this saw Danny Willet hand one over to Sergio Garcia after he fought Justin Rose on a tense Sunday.

 The Masters champion can keep his jacket for a year, and then he has to return it to Augusta National where it remains.
 He can then only wear it when he is on site at the golf club.

 There is one exception…..

 When Gary Player won the The Masters in 1961 he became the first international winner and took the jacket home with him to South Africa.
 When Player then returned to Augusta National in 1962 he forgot to bring the jacket back, later telling Augusta National Director Clifford Roberts “Well, you can come and fetch it.”
 Player still has that jacket at home, but agreed to never wear it in public.

 Traditionally the caddies at Augusta wear the same…